ackmanx/quick-delete/NOTES.md

 ## MVP

-* Actually delete the files

 * Provide method for user to send list of files to delete to node
     * Display "Are you sure" in modal with yes/no buttons
-    * Success of delete causes app refresh of folder source

 ## V2